 Griff Rhys Jones

-Presenter, comedian and documentary maker, Griff Rhys Jones may love the open road and exploring rivers but home is where the heart is.
-For Jones that means Holbrook with a garden sloping down the banks of the River Stour, on the Shotley Peninsular in Suffolk, where he lives with wife Jo and Labrador Cadbury.
+Presenter, comedian and documentary maker Griff Rhys Jones may love the open road and exploring rivers, but home is where the heart is.
+For Jones, that means Holbrook with a garden sloping down the banks of the River Stour, on the Shotley Peninsular in Suffolk, where he lives with his wife Jo and Labrador Cadbury.

 After making his name alongside Mel Smith in Not The Nine O’clock News and Alas Smith and Jones, the multi-talented Jones went on to star on stage and screen.